aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     #### How can I easily access my virtual machines or EC2 instances?

     The preferred and recommended method to connect to instances within the Accelerator is by using AWS Systems Manager Session Manager.
 Session Manager allows access to instances without the need to have any open firewall ports.
 Session Manager allows for Command line access to instances (both Windows and Linux) directly through the AWS console, with all activity logged to CloudWatch Logs.
 Session Manager enables customers to connect to Windows instances with a native RDP client and Linux instances with a native SSH client, if desired.
-Customers can gain quick access to instances through the AWS consolve, or using their preferred clients.
+Customers can gain quick access to instances through the AWS console, or using their preferred clients.

     **General**

     - Both the RDGW and rsyslog instances deployed in the Ops account are properly configured for Systems Manager Session Manager
-    - We have implemented automation such that all instances are also automatically configured for Session Manager (i.e. configured with the appropriate launch role, has a recent session manager agent installed (most amazon ami's do), has access to an SSM endpoint)
+    - We have implemented automation such that all instances are also automatically configured for Session Manager (i.e. configured with the appropriate launch role, has a recent session manager agent installed (most amazon AMI's do), has access to an SSM endpoint)

-    **NEW**

-    System Manager Fleet Manager is now available, which allows connecting graphically to Windows desktops directly from the AWS console without the need for any command line access or tools, and without any requirement for an RDSH/RDP client.
+    **NEW** - System Manager Fleet Manager is now available, which allows connecting graphically to Windows desktops directly from the AWS console without the need for any command line access or tools, and without any requirement for an RDSH/RDP client.
 This feature "simply works" for all instances already configured for Session Manager.
 Simply Navigate to Systems Manager, open Fleet Manager, select an instance, click "Node Actions" and select "Connect with Remote Desktop".
 If you are logging in via AWS SSO, you can seamlessly connect.
 IAM users must supply valid credentials.

     **Connecting to an Instance**

     - From the AWS Console
         - Go to: EC2, Instances, select the instance (i.e. ASEA-RDGW), click “Connect”, select Session Manager, Connect
-        - Ideal for Linux or Windows Powershell users
+        - Ideal for Linux or Windows PowerShell users
         - Everything is fully logged for future reference
     - Directly through local RDP client using Session Managers tunnel capability:
         - Provides direct access to your instances/host without any open internet ports on the RDGW instance, using a local/fat client tool